 The average American family pays between $75 – $100 each month for cable television (source).
 If your budget is already tight, this line item can really take its toll.
-This is why many families are doing more research on how to save money on cable.
+You might be thinking about cutting cable, but what are the best cable alternatives?

 Whether you are trying to get out of debt, want to save money, or hate being a slave to the cable company, finding a way to reduce or eliminate your monthly cable bill may be on your mind.
 But, how can you still watch sports or your favorite tv without cable?
 Is it even possible?